As circular cells become curved and clog our capillaries

 Index Home

 Blood is red, as it has billions of red blood cells.
 When we put a tiny drop of blood under a microscope, these red cells are nothing but hollow circles.
-While other cells in blood are more colourful and big, these circular red cells are rather sober, smaller yet numerous.
+While other cells in blood are more colorful and big, these circular red cells are rather sober, smaller yet numerous.
 It is an irony, that these hollow-circles carry oxygen, the most important nutrient of our lives.
 Every single minute of our lives, these cells pick-up oxygen from our lungs, and distribute it to all other parts of our body.

 A beautiful drop of blood in a 2011 postage stamp from Argentina.